Microsoft™ Teams® is a collaborative communications capability of the Oklahoma Wing’s Office 365 plan.

 For those members of the Wing that do not have an Oklahoma Wing Office 365 account, you can attend Microsoft Teams meetings using the link provided in the emailed meeting invitation, and signing in as a guest user.
 You can also download the Teams application to a compatible computer, tablet or smartphone.
 Once downloaded, clicking on the link on the link in the meeting invitation and that will open the Teams application and you can proceed from there.

 Under the current Microsoft Teams architecture and the Wing’s Office 365 licensing, a defined or named Team’s membership can only contain account holders within the Oklahoma Wing’s Office 365 domain.
-This is a design limitation, not a configuration setting.
+This is a design limitation of Microsoft Teams, not a configuration setting.

 See also the FAQ page at http://www.okwgcap.org/teamsfaq for additional information.